gabrielamgelo/Pens-and-Printers-Sale-Analysis/README.md

     Written Report: Jupyter notebooks with step-by-step data cleaning, analysis, and visualizations.

-    Presentation: A presentation and overview of the project
+    Presentation: A presentation and overview of the project.

 Tech Stack: